Skip to main content

 • “The game is also surprisingly story-rich, following three generations of women in a family of musicians trying to break a curse set upon them by an evil bard and a magical lute.”

-• “The conclusion to the story is locked behind a challenge character who dies in one hit, dies on a missed beat, is locked to the awful starting weapon, and starts at the hardest zone.”
+• “The conclusion to the story is locked behind a challenge character who dies in one hit, can't miss a beat, is locked to the awful starting weapon, and starts at the hardest zone.”

 • graphics